To achieve a very high lock speed, MySQL uses table locking

 (instead of page, row, or column locking) for all storage

 LOCK TABLES.
-For these table types, we
+For this storage

-InnoDB uses automatic row-level
+InnoDB uses automatic

-ensure transaction isolation.
+row-level locking to ensure transaction isolation.

 Table locking is also disadvantageous under the following scenario:

-A client issues a
+A session issues a

-long time to run.
+that takes a long time to run.

-Another client issues another
+Another session issues another

-statement on the same table.
-Because
+SELECT statement on the same

-UPDATE has higher priority than
+higher priority than

-waits for the
+SELECT waits for the

 UPDATE to finish,

-and for the first
+after waiting for the first